CNugteren/CLBlast/README.md

     make

-Compiling the tests (optional)
+Compiling the correctness and performance tests (optional)
 -------------

 To make sure CLBlast is working correctly on your device (recommended), compile with the tests enabled:

     cmake -DTESTS=ON ..

 Afterwards, executables in the form of `clblast_test_xxxxx` are available, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
 Note that CLBlast is best tested against [clBLAS](http://github.com/clMathLibraries/clBLAS) for correctness.
 If the library clBLAS is not installed on your system, it will use a regular CPU BLAS library to test against.
+If both are present, setting the command-line option `-clblas 1` or `-cblas 1` will select the library to test against for the `clblast_test_xxxxx` executables.

 With the `-DTESTS=ON` flag, additional performance tests are compiled.
 These come in the form of client executables named `clblast_client_xxxxx`, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
 These clients take a bunch of configuration options and directly run CLBlast in a head-to-head performance test against clBLAS and/or a CPU BLAS library.